w3c/new-guide/participants/teleconfs/index.md

 #### Other Systems
 Sometimes a group will opt to use another teleconference system.
 This may be because the chair has use of a system at their workplace which they prefer to use.
 W3C allows this, but if any group members have as issue with this please let the chair or team contact know so they can encourage the chair to move to the Webex system.

-### IRC
-@todo Add content and link to main IRC Page.
-Ask Nigel if there's a good IRC guide that he's seen targetted to participants.

 ### Speaking and Adding Items to an Agenda
 To speak in a W3C teleconference add yourself to the queue by typing "q+" in IRC.
 The chair will see that you have been added to the speaking queue, and when it is your turn to speak the chair will call on you to speak.